DominikMuhle/latex-table-editor/README.md

 ## Keyboard Shortcuts

 - `N`: Open the input screen to enter new data.
-- `d`: Edit the default highlighting rules.
+- `L`: Show the LaTeX output screen.
+- `T`: Toggle between column mode and row mode.
-- `c`: Edit column-specific highlighting rules.
+- `R`: Edit highlighting rules in a dedicated screen.
-- `S`: Start the column swap mode.
+- `S`: Start selection mode to swap columns or rows.
-- `s`: Select a column for swapping (used in swap mode).
+- `s`: Select a column or row for swapping (used in selection mode).
-- `Enter`: Submit highlighting rules.
-- `Ctrl+S`: Submit input data or highlighting rules in input screens.
+- `t`: Adjust headers and indices in the data selection screen.
 - `+`: Increase precision of the selected column or row.
 - `-`: Decrease precision of the selected column or row.
 - `o`: Toggle sorting order of the selected column or row (minimum, neutral, maximum).
 - `x`: Exclude/include the selected column or row from computations.
-- `e`: Edit highlighting rules for the selected column or row.

 ## How It Works